The Disappearance of Josef Mengele (film): Development

 In October 2022, it was announced that Russian director Kirill Serebrennikov was planning to make a film based on The Disappearance of Josef Mengele by Olivier Guez, with German actor August Diehl performing the role of Mengele.
-In 2023, the film was being produced by Charles Gillibert at CG Cinéma and Ilya Stewart at Hype Studio with Gillibert having brought the project to Stewart and the project in development for many years as Serebrennikov was under house arrest in Russia.
+In 2023, the film was being produced by Charles Gillibert at CG Cinéma and Ilya Stewart at Hype Studios with Gillibert having brought the project to Stewart and the project in development for many years as Serebrennikov was under house arrest in Russia.
 Also on board the film were Kinology with Felix von Boem at Lupa Films, Arte France Cinéma, Mélanie Biessy with Scala Films, Forma Pro Films and Cimarron coproducing the film with Piano.

 The cast includes Max Bretschneider, David Ruland, Dana Herfurth and Burghart Klaussner.